 - An AMD Threadripper X399 Motherboard Overview: A Quick Look at Seven Products

-The ASRock B550 Phantom Gaming 4/AC is currently available for $110 at Newegg and at a slightly more expensive price of $115 at Amazon.
+The ASRock B550 Phantom Gaming 4/AC is currently available for an amazing price at Newegg for $95 which is the lowest we've seen this model.
+Amazon also stocks this model, but it's more expensive at a cost of $130, so we recommend users purchase this model at Newegg.
+At $95, this price makes it one of the best-value AM4 models currently on the market in terms of features, specification, and price.
 Looking at the bigger picture, most of the PG4/AC's competition comes from the cheaper selection of A520 boards with the majority of these based on the smaller micro-ATX form factor, with limited expansion options.
 Meanwhile, the biggest competition from the X570 product stack is arguably ASRock's own X570 Phantom Gaming 4S model, which is currently available at Newegg for $140.
-This offers better future-proofing and eight SATA ports, but it also includes only a single M.2 slot and doesn't have any wireless capabilities, so the B550 version gets our vote on price alone.
-The pricing on this model at both Newegg and Amazon is fluctuating month by month, and although slightly more expensive over last month's price, it's still a solid buy.

-There are an impressive array of Mini-ITX AMD boards to choose from.
-Our pick for the best mini-ITX motherboard at present remains unchanged, and that is GIGABYTE B550I Aorus Pro AX.
-The Aorus Pro AX represents a solid premium offering, with official PCIe 4.0 support, two M.2 slots, a Realtek 2.5 Gb Ethernet controller, and an Intel Wi-Fi 6 interface, all at a solid price point.
+There are an impressive array of Mini-ITX AMD boards to choose from, especially on AM4, but the same cannot be said for AM5 at present.
+Due to this, our pick for the best mini-ITX motherboard at present remains unchanged, and that is GIGABYTE B550I Aorus Pro AX.
+The Aorus Pro AX represents a solid premium offering, with official PCIe 4.0 support, two M.2 slots, a Realtek 2.5 G Ethernet controller, and an Intel Wi-Fi 6 interface, all at a solid price point.

 You can read our full review here: